sametsazak/linkedinscraper/README.md

-# CryingLinked
+# LinkedinScraper

-CryingLinked is an another information gathering tool written in python that scrapes linkedin.com with given company url and generates email addresses
+LinkedinScraper is an another information gathering tool written in python.
+You can scrape employees of companies on Linkedin.com and then create these employee names, titles and emails.

 ![alt text](https://raw.githubusercontent.com/sametsazak/cryinglinked/master/images/crying.png)